top of page

 Your child sits four PSLE subjects: English Language, Mother Tongue Language, Mathematics, and Science.
 Each receives an AL score from 1 to 8.
 These four scores are added together to produce the PSLE Score — the AL aggregate.

-Example: AL2 English + AL1 Maths + AL3 Science + AL2 MTL = PSLE Score of 8.
-A strong Express stream result that qualifies for the vast majority of secondary schools.
+Example: AL2 English + AL1 Maths + AL3 Science + AL2 MTL = PSLE Score of 8, which is a strong Express stream result that qualifies for the vast majority of secondary schools.

 What Is a Good PSLE Score in Singapore?